 What is expected of your child’s CPS caseworker during the CPS case?

 The caseworker will also be responsible for keeping your child up to date with the next courtroom hearing in their case.
-Your child will be able to attend most any hearing with the judge and CPS will provide that information to your child and to their foster family so that your child may attend.
+Your child will be able to attend most any hearing with the judge, and CPS will provide that information to your child and their foster family so that your child may attend.

-As far as you are concerned, the CPS caseworker will also work with your child to help facilitate visitation sessions between you and your child.
+As far as you are concerned, the CPS caseworker will also work with your child to facilitate visitation sessions between you and your child.
 Your child can request to visit with not only you but with other persons as well.
 Obviously, the caseworker will be beholden to the court orders as ruled on by the judge in your case.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in:

-- Family Law Cases in Texas: Examining the steps in a Child Protective Services case
+- Family Law Cases in Texas: The final stages of a CPS case

 Law Office of Bryan Fagan, PLLC | Houston, Texas CPS Defense Lawyers

 The Law Office of Bryan Fagan, PLLC routinely handles matters that affect children and families.
-If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense lawyers right away to protect your rights.
+If you have questions regarding CPS, it's important to speak with one of our Houston, TX CPS defense Lawyers right away to protect your rights.

-Our cps defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
+Our CPS defense lawyers in Houston TX are skilled at listening to your goals during this trying process and developing a strategy to meet those goals.
 Contact Law Office of Bryan Fagan, PLLC by calling (281) 810-9760 or submit your contact information in our online form.
-The Law Office of Bryan Fagan, PLLC handles cps cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, Houston, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.
+The Law Office of Bryan Fagan, PLLC handles CPS defense cases in Houston, Texas, Cypress, Klein, Humble, Kingwood, Tomball, The Woodlands, the FM 1960 area, or surrounding areas, including Harris County, Montgomery County, Liberty County, Chambers County, Galveston County, Brazoria County, Fort Bend County and Waller County.